About Dr. Laurence Boxer

 Cum Laude

 Robin's husband, Mark Waldman, is a graduate of SUNY - Buffalo (Political Science, class of '96).
-After several years of working for the United Synagogue of Conservative Judaism in the dual roles of Director of Public Policy and Executive Director of the Seaboard Region, Mark is now the National Director of Synagogue Initiative for AIPAC, the American Israel Public Affairs Committee.
+After several years of working for the United Synagogue of Conservative Judaism in the dual roles of Director of Public Policy and Executive Director of the Seaboard Region, Mark served as the National Director of Synagogue Initiative for AIPAC, the American Israel Public Affairs Committee, before assuming his current position of Director of Outreach for AIPAC.

 Mark has both an MA and an MBA (class of '07) in nonprofit management from the University of Maryland.

-Our son, Matthew, is a PhD student in Sociology (he has been supported by a fellowship and a teaching assistantship) at the University of Wisconsin, where he received a Master's degree in Sociology (class of '05).
-He is a research associate at the Cohen Center for Modern Jewish Studies at Brandeis University.
+Our son, Matthew, has a PhD in Sociology from the University of Wisconsin (class of '13), where he also received a Master's degree in Sociology (class of '05).
+He is a Research Scientist at the Cohen Center for Modern Jewish Studies and the Steinhardt Social Research Institute at Brandeis University.
+Matt won a Berman Foundation Early Career Fellowship in 2014.
+He is a member of the National Advisory Board of the Center for Small Town Jewish Life at Colby College.

 Matt received a Master's degree from Brandeis University (class of '02), in Near Eastern and Judaic Studies.
 Matt held a fellowship during his Brandeis studies.